Therapists in Pennsylvania

 +2

 Welcome!
+I am a Ketamine Assisted Psychotherapy and EMDR Certified Therapist.
 I am a licensed counselor, a board certified registered art therapist and a registered play therapist.
-I am a college professor of counseling and art therapy and have been practicing for almost 20 years.
-I love working with people to trust who they are and becoming their most authentic selves.
+I love working with people to learn to trust who they are and becoming their most authentic selves.
 I am a creative, open and welcoming therapist, artist, parent, and survivor.
 I bring my whole-self to therapy so that I can support you and you can also bring your whole self to the process.

 Virtual